-Water Will Find its Way, is self-published on Amazon:
+Water Will Find its Way

-Water Will Find its Way is a compelling exploration of family bonds and identity within a family displaced by war.
+Water Will Find its Way is self-published on Amazon in 2012.
+An exploration of family bonds and identity among three generations of women displaced by war, it begs you to understand how changing fortunes can make people do things they find unsavoury.
 It tells of the importance of saving from oblivion, with music as the redemptive link to three women’s quest to recover their origins.

 Amazon UK “A substantial achievement” – Dr Kathleen Hinds.

 Booklover review “I was swept away by Bronagh Slevin’s Water Will Find Its Way.
 This novel is immensely compelling reading – from overwhelming sadness a stirring sense of hope is borne.”